openstack/operations-guide/doc/ops-guide/source/app_usecases.rst

 A NetApp appliance is used in each region for both block storage and instance storage.
-There are future plans to move the instances off the NetApp appliance and onto a distributed file system such as Ceph or GlusterFS.
+There are future plans to move the instances off the NetApp appliance and onto a distributed file system such as :term:`Ceph` or GlusterFS.

 VlanManager is used extensively for network management.
 All servers have